 conda update --all or try in a new conda environment (

 pip, you can install it with:

-We upgrade datapane regularly to include new features, both in the client and on the hosted version.
-From time to time your client may no longer be compatible with the datapane server when uploading a report.
+We upgrade Datapane regularly to include new features, both in the client and on the hosted version.
+From time to time your client may no longer be compatible with the Datapane server when uploading an app.
 If this happens, you will receive an error like the following:

 conda and try again.